akash-shaw/the-odin-journal/CSS.md

 	This targets `.four` inside `.three`, inside `.two`, inside `.one`.
 Avoid excessive nesting for clarity and specificity issues.
 	> For more info, [refer this](https://www.theodinproject.com/lessons/foundations-intro-to-css#chaining-selectors).

+- ### Inheritance
+	Typography-based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren’t.

-- ### Specificity, the Cascade :
+## Specificity, the Cascade

 Sort of like a tie-breaker, when an element has multiple, conflicting declarations targeting it.
 - Inline style > ID selector > Class Selector > Type selector > Universal selector
 - If specificity is the same, then whichever rule was the _last_ defined is the winner
-- ### Inheritance :
-	Typography-based properties (`color`, `font-size`, `font-family`, etc.) are usually inherited, while most other properties aren’t.

 ## The Box Model